computer-science-engineering/learning-computer-science/src/_notes/books/building-microservices-designing-fine-grained-systems/3_Chapter1_Microservices/2_KeyBenefits/readme.md

 ## Composability

 Open up opportunities for reuse of functionality.
+We need to think of the myriad ways that we might want to weave together capabilities for the Web, native application, mobile web, tablet app, or wearable device.
+We need architectures that can keep up.

+## Optimizing for Replaceability

+Individual services being small in size, the cost to replace them with a better implementation, or even delete them altogether, is much easier to manage.